Updated February 2021

 Tryptophan for Mood Support

 Tryptophan is an amino acid, and like most amino acids, it’s a building block for proteins.
 But tryptophan is also used to make the mood-regulating neurotransmitter serotonin.
 Tryptophan metabolism appears to be altered in Lyme disease, as in other infections (Pegalajar-Jurado et al., 2018), and it has been suggested that tryptophan supplements could be helpful in supporting serotonin production and mood in people with Lyme disease.
 Taking tryptophan supplements and supplements of other building blocks for neurotransmitters, such as tyrosine and choline, has been proposed for many conditions where the brain is not working optimally.
-It isn’t easy to eat enough supplementary amino acids to significantly affect brain neurotransmitters because neurons tightly regulate the amount of neurotransmitters they make, but there is some evidence that the activated form of tryptophan, 5-HTP, may help support mood regulation (Turner, Loftis, & Blackwell, 2006).
+It isn’t easy to eat enough supplementary amino acids to affect brain neurotransmitters significantly because neurons tightly regulate the amount of neurotransmitters they make.
+But there is some evidence that the activated form of tryptophan, 5-HTP, may help support mood regulation (Turner, Loftis, & Blackwell, 2006).
 There is not yet evidence of efficacy in treating Lyme disease.

 The Rife Machine to Kill Microbes

 Can a machine generate radio frequencies that kill borrelia?
-In the 1920s and ’30s Royal Raymond Rife invented a microscope that he claimed could see small viruses that cause disease, and he invented a machine that used radio waves to vibrate viruses at a “mortal oscillatory rate” in order to kill them (Dr. Rife Organization, 2017).
+In the 1920s and ’30s Royal Raymond Rife invented a microscope that he claimed could see small viruses that cause disease, and he invented a machine that he claimed used radio waves to vibrate viruses at a “mortal oscillatory rate” in order to kill them (Dr. Rife Organization, 2017).
 However, no one has been able to reproduce or validate these reports, and there is no documented evidence for these claims (The ALSUntangled Group, 2014).

 Bee venom and a peptide it contains, melittin, have antimicrobial activity against B. burgdorferi, including antibiotic-resistant forms of the bacteria.
 B. burdorferi can transform from the spirochete form into an antibiotic-resistant “persister” form and into biofilm forms that are hypothesized to contribute to PTLDS.
 Relatively high concentrations of bee venom are required to kill the bacteria in test tubes, and it’s not clear whether these concentrations could be achieved in a person.
 However, bee venom has been used medicinally for thousands of years and could be therapeutic in other ways.
 Bee venom can be extracted without killing bees and administered by intracutaneous injection, or it can be delivered the old-fashioned way.